FERTILITY SUPPLEMENTS THAT REALLY WORK

 I recommend prenatal vitamins for fertility for:

-• Women to take regularly for 3 months prior to TTC
+To take regularly for 3 months prior to trying to conceive

-• Every other day or even every 3rd day after that, if you eat a varied diet (or most days if you don’t eat a varied diet)
+Every other day or even every 3rd day after that, if you eat a varied diet (or most days if you don't)

-Brands I trust: Smarty Pants Gummies (really!), One a Day Prenatal Advanced is the Consumer Lab’s current top pick, Nature Made Prenatal + DHA and TheraNatal Complete also test well.
+Brands I recommend: Smarty Pants Gummies (really!), One a Day Prenatal Advanced (Consumer Lab's current top pick), Nature Made Prenatal + DHA and TheraNatal Complete also test well.

-My two cents, I'd much rather a person eat well first, but a reputable prenatal vitamin brand can help you make sure nothing is missing.
+My two cents: I'd much rather a person eat well first, but a reputable prenatal vitamin brand can help make sure nothing is missing.

 Probiotics for fertility — really!